romankempt/aimstools/docs/intros/aims_env/environment.md

 The fields `{jobname}` and `{task}` will be filled in by aimstools.

-## Setting up an X server for the WSL 2
+## Setting up a X server for the WSL 2
-When using aimstools in the WSL you may want to view plots directly from your current shell without having to go back to your Windows system.
+When using aimstools in the WSL 2 you may want to view plots directly from your current shell without having to go back to your Windows system.
 To be able to do this a X server needs to be set up.
 This can be done e.g. by following the steps shown here.
 1) [Download](https://sourceforge.net/projects/vcxsrv/) VcXsrv and install it in your Windows system.

 2) Add the following lines to your `~/.bashrc`: